top of page

 —What Happened—

-2:00 p.m. - get an email from the Race Directors: the Forest Park Service pulled the LOViT 2018 permit because of flooding on the trail and a damning weekend weather forecast.
+2:00 p.m. - received an email from the race directors: the Forest Park Service pulled the LOViT 2018 permit because of flooding on the trail and a damning weekend weather forecast.
 Race is canceled.

-2:30 p.m. - arrive, check-in with race directors.
-Yes, the race is cancelled.
-Tornados predicted, flooding storms, lots of rain.
+2:30 p.m. - arrived, checked in with the race directors.
+Yes, the race was cancelled.
+Tornadoes predicted, flooding storms, lots of rain.

 2:40 p.m. - Josie goes to the car.
-Parents and Makenzie take a walk and leave her alone.
-Wet, blubbery, noisy car-sobbing.
+The rest of the Rozells take a walk and leave her alone.
+Wet, blubbery, noisy sobs issue forth from the car.

 2:45 p.m. - Josie gets out of the car.
-Walks over to Parents and Kenz.
+Shuffles over to parents and Kenz.
 Head down.
 Slumped.

-We clambered back to the race directors, asked for directions, jacked some of the food, and met three other crazy runners who were interested in joining me for a 20-mile leg.
-At 4:15 p.m., I took off with Robin, Rachel, and Shannon.
+We clambered back to the race directors, asked for directions, jacked some of the food, and met three other runners who were interested in joining me for a 20-mile leg.
+At 4:15 p.m., I took off with Robin, Rachel and Shannon.

 Not to be.